dominikmuller/D0ToK3pi/README.md

 source $HOME/.local/bin/virtualenvwrapper.sh
 ```

+If using zsh, this should be your `.zshrc` file, or if using oh-my-zsh, this can be added with the virtualenvwrapper plugin.

 After reruning your bashrc, you'll need to make a k3pi environment:

 ```
+mkvirtualenv k3pi
-mkvirtualenv k3pi -r requirements.txt
+pip install numpy scipy matplotlib pip install -r requirements.txt
 ```

-Then you should be able to source setup.sh (I have to copy and paste it to the command line for some unknown reason).
+Then you should be able to `source ./setup.sh` (be careful, if you don't specify the `./` it might not work due to a bad name choice on LXPlus).

+To start using it, try running make in `CPP/shape_classes` then in `CPP`.